hpsworldwide/pwc-reactive-pipelines/README.md

 ## Customize your steps

-Pipeline steps are function that take a PipelineContext implementation in argument and return a Mono of this implementation.
+Pipeline steps are functions that takes a PipelineContext implementation in argument and return a Mono of this implementation.

-You can use lambda, like in this example :
+You can use **lambda**, like in this example :

 ```java
 PipelineStep<SimpleContext> selectProduct = c -> Mono.fromCallable(() -> {